FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 Days 31-60 (Operationalize): Move PSV and CTC reviews to weekly cadence with PM-led 30-minute sessions.
 Implement digital change-order log with PCO-to-CO conversion tracking.
 Set up subcontractor financial health monitoring (default-risk scoring, lien-history lookup, payment-velocity flag).

 Days 61-90 (Optimize): Stand up the quarterly CFMA-comparison dashboard.
 Wire bonding-capacity utilization to backlog forecast.
 Build the labor-leverage forecast against ABC's 2027 worker-demand projection.
-Run the first quarterly board read-out using all nine KPIs against peer median.
+Run the first quarterly board read-out using all key KPIs against peer median.

 FAQ